zz9tf/NLP-Embedding-models-on-product-review/Project.md

 #### 3.1.1 Vectorizer difference

 This experiment kept extracting at most 50 features from reviews.
-It processed reviews to 1 gram.
+It processed reviews to 1 item length.
 All models are default models.
 It only used two different vectorizers to analyze the vectorizer effect on model performances.
 One is CountVectorizer.
 Another is TfidfVectorizer.
 The following are the results.

 <div align="center">
     <table>